 - per month: the evolution of the availability rate, the number of unavailabilities and their duration

-- Communicating to customers about the availability of services
+- Communicate to its customers about the availability of services

 - Identify weak points and trigger corrective actions

-Go further on User Services, using examples, in our documentation on User Services
+Learn more about User Services, with examples, in our documentation on User Services